westrik/matttorrent/README.md

 ## About

-`matttorrent` is a rudimentary BitTorrent client I'm writing to get better at systems code (multi-threading, event-driven programming, networking, etc.).
+`matttorrent` is a rudimentary BitTorrent client I'm working on to get better at writing systems code (multi-threading, event-driven programming, networking, etc.).

+Not currently functional.
-Tested on OS X 10.11 and Ubuntu 12.04.
+Testing on OS X 10.11 and Ubuntu 12.04.

 ## Build